ma-quantumlab/IoT-Server/AddDataSource.md

-# Guide: Connecting Data Source to view on Grafana
+# Guide: Adding Data Source

 This guide walks you through the process of fetching data from an MQTT broker in Node-RED and sending it to an InfluxDB instance for storage and analysis.